danpoynor/heic-2-jpg-converter/README.md

 ## Usage

-1. Download the ZIP file.
+1. Download the ZIP file from the `dist/` directory.
 2. Extract the ZIP file.
 3. Run the executable.
 4. Drag and drop HEIC files onto the application window.
 The files will be automatically converted to JPG format.